I suppose this song is an epilogue to The Sibylline Books.

-I was thinking a while back of all the expressions in the English language using animals as a metaphor.
+I was thinking a about all the expressions in the English language using animals as a metaphor.
 Wolves at the door, elephant's memory, eagle eyes, busy as a bee...
 When you think about it, there are a lot of them.
 And now we're approaching a time when these expressions will be referring to things that no longer exist.

 They'll all be dead as the dodo.